apruve/apruve-magento2/README.md

 **Installation Steps**

+ This repository is hosted on [packagist](https://packagist.org/packages/apruve/module-magento2) for easy installation through composer:

-* Copy the files from this repository into your Magento installation.
+* Run `composer require apruve/module-magento2 <version>` from your Magento directory to add the plugin.

 * Run "magento setup:upgrade" from your Magento directory.